 Since it takes time to notice the positive effects of meditation, many beginners gave up too soon.
 Oak's incentive was the abstract notion of growing a stylized oak with each meditation session.
 Most beginners couldn't relate to this metaphor.

 "I can’t say that I’m a meditation nut or anything, but when I go on retreats, or even a class, having a teacher makes all the difference to understanding the benefits of the practice and if I’d continue.
 This seems like it's lacking that guidance."

 — A user tester with meditation experience on Oak 1.0

 "I don’t really care about growing that oak...
 I have no idea what it means and how it relates to me.
 I want to feel like I’m on a journey and that I’m progressing.
 The tree is not enough."

-A user tester who was just beginning to meditate on the visual metaphor of growing a tree in Oak 1.0
+— A user tester's feedback on the visual metaphor of growing a tree in Oak 1.0

 Throughout several Design Sprints, we built Oak's entire product strategy, user experience and art direction in iterative loops.

 In each Sprint, we started by prioritizing a problem to solve, ideated and sketched new features and improvements, decided which approach to test, created an interactive prototype, and validated it through qualitative user testing.